CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 	![](./images/lab2-04-11.png)

-	> *Each transformation you create results in another step logic.
+	> **Note:** Each transformation you create results in another step logic.
 It’s possible to edit or delete steps.
-It’s also possible to select a step to preview the query results at that stage of the query transformation.*
+It’s also possible to select a step to preview the query results at that stage of the query transformation.

 1. To remove columns, on the **Home** ribbon tab, from inside the **Manage Columns** group, select the **Choose Columns** icon.